kythyria/rp-digimon-rainwings/locations.md

 Perhaps knowledge imparted to them by the DS, or from their previous tamer, although being asked that often proves foolish as they’ll either ignore it or give a different answer each time.

 There exists other places that specifically exchange money for services, but these are to be found by anyone curious enough.

+# Sky-hop
+Another possible entry point.
+For some reason there's a pancake place waaay up in a Sky biome.
+Maybe birds like pancakes?
+Either way, it's up there, and universally considered neutral territory.
+Rumour has it one of the rooms is entangled with the human world, but that's just a rumour.
+More confirmed is that the humanoid part of an Apocalymon sometimes eats pancakes there.